shah-in-boots/card/readme.md

 # **card**

-When conducting research, its invaluable to have readily used functions and patterns at hand, forcing you to format and manage a data workflow similarly.
-Thus, all that is needed is a `library(card)`.

 ## Cardiovascular and Autonomic Research Design

 The goal of `card` is to create functions and analytical approaches in